pytorch/pytorch/.jenkins/pytorch/README.md

   build scripts.

-- We reroute well known paths like `/usr/bin/gcc` to alternate implementations with `update-alternatives, instead of setting `CC` and `CXX` in our implementations.
+- We reroute well known paths like `/usr/bin/gcc` to alternate implementations with `update-alternatives`, instead of setting `CC` and `CXX` in our implementations.